ashleybaxter/iamashley/_posts/2017-08-30-a-look-back-on-with-jacks-first-year.markdown

 I don't think insurance translates well to ads.
 You're only shopping for insurance when it's something you need—not something you see and think, _"That would be nice to have"_.

+<h4>My Highlights of the Year</h4>

+* <strong>Winning The Rookie Award</strong> at <a href="https://www.instagram.com/p/BNevzISgXPO/?taken-by=_withjack">the Digital Insurance Awards</a>.
+* <strong>Meeting my customers.</strong> With each city I've visited in the UK, I've made a point of meeting my customers. <a href="https://withjack.co.uk/interviews/2017/08/09/building-a-freelance-business-with-a-chronic-illness.html">Katherine, Rachel</a> and <a href="https://withjack.co.uk/interviews/2016/09/12/case-study-mikleo.html">Mikleo</a> in Manchester, <a href="https://withjack.co.uk/interviews/2017/06/06/going-freelance-and-finding-clients-after-redundancy.html">Martin</a> in Newcastle, and <a href="https://www.instagram.com/p/BUer_IklEcL/?taken-by=_withjack">Sabine</a> and <a href="https://withjack.co.uk/interviews/2016/10/24/case-study-mindfulness-everywhere.html">Rohan</a> in Glasgow.
+* <strong>Applying to an accelerator.</strong> I did not get investment from Ignite, but attending the monthly off-sites has provided me with so much value.
+Being around other founders, learning from other startups… it's been invaluable.

 <h4>What's Next?</h4>

 Instant quotes.